 Being a student at MCCC is a privilege.
 With that privilege comes certain rights as well as responsibilities.

-Student Rights and Responsibilities at MCCC can be found in the college's annual catalog available in PDF format on the college's website.
+Student Rights and Responsibilities at MCCC can be found in the college's annual catalog available online on the college's website.

 3.00(a) Selection Procedures for Programs With Selective Admission